If you’ve never tasted Kurobuta pork, you’re definitely missing out. This is possibly the best pork I’ve ever had.

 - Combine all spices in a small container and add enough olive oil to make a paste.

-- Brush the rub over the top (bones side down).
+- Brush the rub over the top (bones side down) using a pastry brush or your hands.

-- Bake for 15 minutes, then turn the oven down to 325 and cook for an additional two hours.
+- Bake for 15 minutes, then turn the oven down to 325° and cook for an additional 2 hours until meat registers 145° on a meat thermometer.

 - Allow to rest for 15 minutes before carving.